Facts about the Best time to do Everest Base Camp Trek

 Kala Patthar -7°C -10°C

 Please remember that the above temperatures are only averages, so lower or high temperatures are possible.
-While global climate change significantly affects the environment over the high mountain regions of Asia, the temperature change is a high possibility.
+While global climate change significantly affects the environment over the high mountain regions of Asia, temperature change is a high possibility.
 In addition, Black carbon deposits—airborne particles produced by incomplete combustion from brick kilns, diesel exhaust, and biomass burning are speeding up glacier and snow melt in these ranges, which has caused a change in temperature in the Himalayan region too.

 Is the Everest Base Camp trek in January the Best month?